Italeri: Boeing X-32 JSF

 issued: November 2000

-NOTE: Photo's in this building report are small, made with the first generation digital JPG camera more than 15 years ago!
+NOTE: some photos in this modelling report are small, made with the first generation digital JPG camera more than 15 years ago!

 However, unfortunately the kit has some serious errors: